Harsh-Dhorajiya/FaceRecognition/README.md

 # FaceRecognition
-This is my first Project in Python with openCV library
+This is my first Project in Python with openCV library where I develop the facial recognition system using this opencv library.